 Remove ribs from the refrigerator while preparing grill.
 Light a chimney 3/4 full of charcoal.
 When the charcoal is fully lit and covered in gray ash, pour coals out and arrange them on one side of the charcoal grate, keeping the other side empty.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
+Clean and oil grilling grate.
 Place the ribs on the cool side of the grill, reserving marinade.
 Cover and cook at 350 degrees for 35 minutes.
 Baste ribs with reserved marinade; flip and baste again.
 Cover and continue to cook for 35 minutes more.

 Baste with remaining marinade and move ribs directly over the coals.
 Grill unto ribs are glazed and browned, about 5 to 10 minutes more.
 Remove from the grill, let cool for 5 minutes, and serve.

 |Amount per serving|

 |% Daily Value*|